What educational background do you need to become an FSO?

 REASONS TO USE YOUR EDUCATION TO INCREASE YOUR CHANCES

 1. Maybe it’s your destiny.
 People are fond of saying that only 2% of all Foreign Service test takers get hired.
 Because the odds seem so impossibly low it makes it all the more mysterious and interesting for those who pass the exams and, reversely, totally acceptable and logical for those who failed them.
 But statistics are what they are.
 I worked with statistics a lot and if I learned one thing it’s that they rarely tell the whole story.

-Even if you’re attending a less fancy university and never traveled further than Mexico—if you can make an honest assessment of yourself and conclude that you’re smart and highly motivated, there’s no need to believe your chance of ever becoming a diplomat is negligible.
+Even if you’re attending a university nobody ever heard of and never traveled further than Mexico—if you can make an honest assessment of yourself and conclude that you’re smart and highly motivated, there’s no need to believe your chance of ever becoming a diplomat is negligible.
 I know many couples who both got in, probably not because both happened to be among the most talented individuals ever taking the test, but because they had some experience and were willing to do the work it takes to get hired.
 So do what you can to use your education (and your work experience, and some of your free time) to acquire the necessary skills and knowledge to become a diplomat.